Skip to product information

 Rare James Connolly 1916 commemorative poster.

-With James Larkin, he was centrally involved in the Dublin lock-out of 1913, as a result of which the two men formed the Irish Citizen Army (ICA) that year; they also founded the Irish Labour Party along with William O'Brien.
-Connolly was the long term right-hand man to Larkin in the Irish Transport and General Workers' Union (ITGWU) until taking over leadership of both the union and its military wing the ICA upon Larkin's departure for the United States, then leading both until his death.
-He opposed British rule in Ireland, and was one of the leaders of the Easter Rising of 1916, commanding the Irish Citizen Army throughout.
+Along with James Larkin, he was heavily involved in the Dublin lock-out of 1913, as a result of which the two trade unionist founded the Irish Citizen Army (ICA) .
+The two men also founded the Irish Labour Party along with the support of William O'Brien.
+Connolly second in command to Larkin in the Irish Transport and General Workers' Union (ITGWU) until taking over leadership of both the union and its military wing the ICA upon Larkin's sudden departure for the United States.
+He vigoriously opposed British rule in Ireland and the resulting poor conditions of the working classes, and was a key leader of the Easter Rising of 1916, commanding the Irish Citizen Army throughout.

-Following the defeat of the Rising and the arrest of the majority of its leaders, Connolly was sentenced to death by firing squad for his part in the rising.
-On 12 May 1916, he was taken by military ambulance to Royal Hospital Kilmainham, across the road from Kilmainham Gaol, and from there taken to the gaol, where he was to be executed.
-Connolly had been so badly injured from the fighting (a doctor had already said he had no more than a day or two to live, but the execution order was still given) that he was unable to stand before the firing squad; he was carried to a prison courtyard on a stretcher.
-His absolution and last rites were administered by a Capuchin, Father Aloysius Travers.
-Asked to pray for the soldiers about to shoot him, he said: "I will say a prayer for all men who do their duty according to their lights."
-Instead of being marched to the same spot where the others had been executed, at the far end of the execution yard, he was tied to a chair and then shot.
+Following the Rising , Connolly was court-martialled and sentenced to death by firing squad.
+On 12th May he was taken by military ambulance to Royal Hospital Kilmainham, across the road from Kilmainham Gaol, and from there taken to the gaol, where he was to be executed.
+Connolly had been so badly injured from the fighting that a doctor had stated he had no more than a day or two to live, but the execution order still implemented.
+He was unable to stand before the firing squad so he was carried to a prison courtyard on a stretcher.
+A Capuchin priest, Father Aloysius Travers, administered his last rites and when asked to pray for the soldiers about to shoot him, Connolly said: "I will say a prayer for all men who do their duty according to their lights."
+Rather than being marched to the spot where the other rebels had been executed at the far end of the yard in Kilmainham he was then tied to a chair and shot.

 Printed and Published by O'Loughlin, Murphy and Boland, using a photo by Lafayette, the text below the photograph simply states:" JAMES CONNOLLY, Executed May 12th,1916".
 This is a very fine reproduction on 210 gsm satin art paper , beautifully mounted on a mottled green suede background and set behind glass in a handmade, aged dark mahogany finish frame with a gold gilt sightline.